 Ref.
 Question Policy Principles I1 If dangerous substances are used, has a risk assessment been carried out as required by the Dangerous Substances and Explosives Atmospheres Regulations 2002 and are they stored correctly?
-Answe or .
-Finding/Observatio n No Other than gas transmission pipework in the common area, there were no other dangerous or flammable substances within the common areas or in close proximity to the premises that could be readily observed at the time of the premises survey. nable substances within to the premises that Action/Recommendation Priority Due Date There is a gas transmission pipework present in the common areas.
-This is considered acceptable under current guidance within Approved Document pipe and joints/fixings are wholly constructed of steel and the pipes are corby threaded screw fitments, as appears to be the case in this instance.
-Conspicuously display yellow 'Gas' warning tape on the pipework in several locations. ument B if the are connected ce.
-Low 20/Dec/2023
+Answe r Finding/Observation N/A There were no dangerous or flammable substances within the common areas or in close proximity to the premises that could be readily observed at the time of the premises survey.